 Attributes mx = ctx.getAttributes("dns:/" + domain, new String[]{"MX"});

-• The default @Email annotation from Hibernate-Validator accepts addresses without a top-level domain.
-Developers often add extra @Pattern rules to compensate, which creates brittle and complex validation logic that is hard to maintain.
+- The default @Email annotation accepts invalid syntax, like addresses without a top-level domain.
+Developers add extra @Pattern rules to compensate, which makes the validation logic fragile and difficult to maintain.

-• Standard validators like @Email and Apache Commons-Validator are ASCII-centric.
-They fail to parse internationalized email addresses that contain non-Latin characters, which limits a service's ability to support a global user base without extra libraries.
+- Standard validators like @Email and Apache Commons-Validator are ASCII-centric.
+They reject internationalized addresses with non-Latin characters, which limits a service's ability to support a global user base without extra libraries.

 Validate Emails with Abstract API